-Kirk and I are daily frappe drinkers.
+Kirk and I are semi-daily frappe drinkers, me more than him.
 If you want a go-go fix, you need cold coffee.
 But you don’t want weak coffee, as in normal strength.
 It dilutes your drinks!
 A shot of espresso is 1 to 2 ounces, depending on taste/need to wake up.
 A cup of coffee is 6 ounces (a cup that isn’t a cup…hah!)
 So you say, why not brew coffee 4X strength and chill?
 Well…you lose the wonderful aromatic oils that are so great when the coffee is hot.
 The easy/lazy way to Wakeyville?
-Cold brewed.
+Cold brewed espresso.
 Call it what you want – cold brewed espresso, cold brewed coffee, cold brewed coffee concentrate, cold brewed espresso concentrate, and so on.
 It is so easy you will wonder why you didn’t do this before.
-Because what you get is smooth, non-acid coffee.
+Because what you get is smooth, non-acid concentrated coffee.
 Yum!

 Beyond quality, there is price – which can convince even those who don’t care about the beans.
 Even if I pay $10 a pound for organic coffee beans, I only pay $3.755 to make 64 ounces.
 Well, compared to $10 for the same already made, that is a bargain!
 And even if you don’t want the concentrated flavor of cold brewed espresso, you can add water to it to make a cup of iced coffee.
 2 ounces of the cold brewed concentrate is a serving, add water to taste, say 4 to 8 ounces, over ice, with sweetener and milk if desired.
 The concentrate is 2-3 times strong when you make it.
 And on cost…it can go lower depending on the beans you buy.
 Ethics aside.